EvanCarroll/ytdl-clean/README.md

 * `foo -k123.mp4`
 * `foo [k123].mp4` (newest convetion)

-This python script will deduplicate them to the newest convention of `foo [k123].mp4`
+This python script will deduplicate them to the newest convention of `foo [k123].mp4`.
+Further in the event it detects the same ID in the directory it's run, it will purge out files that are older.

 Installation
 ====